 She is a Trustee of Poetry London magazine and on the committee of the Association of Authors' Agents, where one of her key portfolios is diversity and inclusivity in publishing.
 She is a Frankfurt Book Fair Fellow and often gives workshops on creative writing, agenting and negotiation, and speaks on panels at literary events, to students and to writers' groups.

-Clients: Estate of Gilbert Adair, Sulaiman Addonia, Estate of Tatamkhulu Afrika, Mary Akers, Sally Andrew, Abdul Raman Azzam, Sandy Balfour, Keith Baker, Simon Barraclough, Andrew Bienkowski, Troy Blacklaws, Dominique Botha, Karin Brynard, Adrienne Burgess, Edward Carey, Elizabeth Chadwick, George Makana Clark, Anne de Courcy, Jennifer Crwys-Williams, Achmat Dangor, Sheila Dainow, Andrew Dilger, Finuala Dowling, David Erdal, Barbara Erskine, Tracey Farren, Michael Faulkner, Gus Ferguson, Essie Fox, Rohan Gavin, David Gilman, Pippa Goldschmidt, Lyndall Gordon, Ann Granger, Etienne van Heerden, Michiel Heyns, Denis Hirson, Cormac James, Peter James, Kathleen Jones, Manu Joseph, Kobie Kruger, Azmeena Ladha, Charles Lambert, Hannah Lowe, Hugh Lewin, Estate of Edward Beauclerk Maurice, Michael McGlade, Zakes Mda, Deon Meyer, Christopher Nicholson, Marlene van Niekerk, Lawrence Norfolk, Gregory Norminton, Joseph O'Connor, Sheila O'Flanagan, Kaite O'Reilly, Tony Park, Bookey Peek, Monique Roffey, Henrietta Rose-Innes, Jane Sigaloff, Julian Stockwin, Terry Toma, Ivan Vladislavic, Jacqueline Walker, Anne Watts, Harry Whitehead, Edward Wilson-Lee.
+Clients: Estate of Gilbert Adair, Sulaiman Addonia, Estate of Tatamkhulu Afrika, Mary Akers, Sally Andrew, Abdul Raman Azzam, Sandy Balfour, Keith Baker, Simon Barraclough, Andrew Bienkowski, Troy Blacklaws, Dominique Botha, Karin Brynard, Adrienne Burgess, Edward Carey, Elizabeth Chadwick, George Makana Clark, Anne de Courcy, Jennifer Crwys-Williams, Achmat Dangor, Sheila Dainow, Andrew Dilger, Finuala Dowling, David Erdal, Barbara Erskine, Tracey Farren, Michael Faulkner, Gus Ferguson, Essie Fox, Rohan Gavin, David Gilman, Pippa Goldschmidt, Lyndall Gordon, Ann Granger, Etienne van Heerden, Michiel Heyns, Denis Hirson, Cormac James, Peter James, Kathleen Jones, Manu Joseph, Kobie Kruger, Azmeena Ladha, Charles Lambert, Hannah Lowe, Hugh Lewin, Estate of Edward Beauclerk Maurice, Michael McGlade, Zakes Mda, Deon Meyer, Christopher Nicholson, Marlene van Niekerk, Lawrence Norfolk, Gregory Norminton, Joseph O'Connor, Sheila O'Flanagan, Kaite O'Reilly, Tony Park, Bookey Peek, Monique Roffey, Henrietta Rose-Innes, Jane Sigaloff, Margaret Stewart, Julian Stockwin, Terry Toma, Ivan Vladislavic, Jacqueline Walker, Anne Watts, Harry Whitehead, Edward Wilson-Lee.